grantcolley/aspect/README.md

 start();
 ```

-### Add the Pages, Categories and Modules Endpoints

 # Test the Endpoints using Postman
 To test an API that uses Auth0 token authentication in Postman, you need to first obtain a valid access token from Auth0, then include it in the Authorization header of your API requests.